vulpesomnia/hirvi-mallinta/README.md

 ## Running the Simulation
 The assumption is that a manned drone costs 100e/h and the investment costs are around 12000e.
 After simulation the program outputs a list of useful statistics.
+If rendering is enabled you can move around the simulation using the arrow keys.
+Pressing ``e`` will lock your view to the drone.

 ### Parameters
 Parameters can be changed in the ``parameters.txt`` file.
 There are currenlty 7 parameters.